Effective Date: April 30, 2007

 Traffic Analysis

-Parker Avery may use software programs, such as Google Analytics/GA4, Google Ads, and HubSpot to analyze traffic on Parker Avery’s digital channels.
+Parker Avery may use software programs, such as Google Analytics/GA4, Google Ads, and HubSpot, to analyze traffic on Parker Avery’s digital channels.
 These programs primarily collect aggregate data, not personal information.
 We use this information at the aggregate level to measure and improve our marketing, content, and consulting services.
 Information collected includes, but may not be not limited to:

 - New or previous user